A unified quantum framework for electrons and ions: The self-consistent harmonic approximation on a neural network curved manifold: Conclusions

 \section{Conclusions}

-The introduction of the SCHA in a curved manifold paved the way to systematically improve the variational solution of the SCHA while preserving the analytical solution of the auxiliary Harmonic system.
-In this work, we demonstrated how to build a curved manifold that can be iteratively improved by adding multiple hidden layers, like in a deep neural network.
-We also demonstrated how, thanks to this systematic improvement of the variational space, the SCHA can now tackle electrons in strongly correlated situations, like in the dissociation of \ch{H2}.
-Even if the method shares a lot of similarities with other wavefunction approaches like the variational quantum Montecarlo, it remains a mean-field approach, as the interacting many-body Hamiltonian is mapped into a curved space where the wavefunction solves a noninteracting set of self-consistent harmonic oscillators.
-Since the standard SCHA can be derived in second quantization\cite{ALAMODE,Tadano2022,Lihm2021}, and its self-energy is rigorously defined as an infinite resummation of Feynman diagrams\cite{Monacelli2021,SicilianoTSCHA2023}, the extension of this analysis to the SCHA within the curved manifold could pave the way for a systematic improvement of other mean-field approaches and the design of new exchange-correlation functional able to capture both the bounded and dissociated regime\cite{Giesbertz2018}.
+The introduction of the SCHA in a curved manifold enabled systematic improvement of the variational solution of the SCHA while preserving the analytical solution of the auxiliary Harmonic system.
+In this work, we established how to build a curved manifold that can be iteratively improved by adding multiple hidden layers, like in a deep neural network.

-We not only introduced a new method to simulate both electrons and ions within the same theoretical framework, thus paving the way for fully nonadiabatic simulations, but we also unveiled its promising perspective in an only electron case.
-Indeed, we show how the Gaussian stretcher \name outperforms other mean-field approaches in describing strongly correlated systems, both in the ground and the excited state, thus providing a solid ground to investigate electron-phonon coupling beyond the Born-Oppenheimer approximation in correlated and magnetic materials.
+We not only introduced a new method to simulate electrons and ions within the same theoretical framework, but we also unveiled its promising perspective to study correlated systems.
+The \name outperforms mean-field approaches by capturing static correlation without breaking the spin symmetry, both in the ground and the excited state of \ch{H2}.
+The similarity of the nonlinear transformation to a backflow and its Jacobian to a Jastrow factor suggests that it can also efficiently describe dynamical correlations, as in established variational Monte Carlo approaches.
+Ultimately, this work transforms a robust theory for atomic vibrations into a versatile framework for electronic structure, opening a new chapter in the unified, first-principles simulation of quantum matter.